defiant00/dnd/README.md

-one set of vine bridges is broken going to the first ledge, there is a large tunnel torn through the small one, making it difficult to get there the large tunnel is 20-30 feet long angling downward
+one set of vine bridges is broken going to the first ledge, there is a large tunnel torn through the small one, making it difficult to get there the large tunnel is 20-30 feet long angling downward there are a number of mushrooms spread throughout, and a number of mounds of dead beasts coated in mushrooms some of the mushrooms will set off like a trap, either emitting spores or shrieking

 during battle, Nil rolls per attack as long as they feel safe, 15+ saves against an attack on an ally, but they have to make a dc10 constitution saving throw or they get sick (disadvantage on next attack)